Rabin M Joshi

 • Oolong tea: shorter steeps, then re-steep 2–3 times.
 This is the easiest way to get multiple warming cups without harshness.

 • Green tea: gentler water + shorter time keeps it sweet and fresh.
-If it tastes sharp, lower temperature and shorten the steep.

 • White tea: gentler brewing keeps it sweet and soft.
 If it tastes weak, add leaf rather than pushing water too hot.